carla-simulator/carla/Docs/python_api.md

 - <a name="carla.AttachmentType.Rigid"></a>**<font color="#f8805a">Rigid</font>**
 With this fixed attatchment the object follow its parent position strictly.
 This is the recommended attachment to retrieve precise data from the simulation.
 - <a name="carla.AttachmentType.SpringArm"></a>**<font color="#f8805a">SpringArm</font>**
 An attachment that expands or retracts the position of the actor, depending on its parent.
 This attachment is only recommended to record videos from the simulation where a smooth movement is needed.
-SpringArms are an Unreal Engine component so [check this out](ref_code_recipes.md#attach-sensors-recipe) to learn some more about them.
+SpringArms are an Unreal Engine component so [check this out](ref_code_recipes.md#attach-sensors-recipe) to learn some more about them. <br><b style="color:red;">Warning:</b> A bug in <b>SpringArm</b> attachment causes weird rotations when an actor is spawned with a relative translation in the Z-axis (e.g. <code>child_location = Location(0,0,2)</code>).

 ---